wp-plugins/atomic-reach-audience-engager/readme.txt

 == Description ==

-The Atomic Audience Engager™ is a diagnostic tool for your CMS to help you take the guesswork out of perfecting your content for your target audience.
-Watch your content engage a larger audience.
-We've seen amazing results with significant jumps in engagement across web and social metrics that will get you really excited about creating content for your audience.
-Not only will we tell you about your actual results, we'll let you know who your audience is, where they read your content, and when they are reading it.
-That's some valuable information!
+Get your content scored to see how you can create remarkable content for your target audience.
+Sign up at [score.atomicreach.com](http://score.atomicreach.com) so that we can run your blog through our content optimization engine.
+Paired with this plugin, you will gain critical insights to help engage your target audience and amplify your content with every post.
 = Note =
-The plugin sends data insights to your Atomic Reach account (at [score.atomicreach.com](http://score.atomicreach.com)) and helps you write relevant content targeted to your online audience(s), maximizing your performance for true engagement.
-Sign up at [score.atomicreach.com](http://score.atomicreach.com) to get Atomic Insights.
+The plugin sends data insights to your Atomic Reach account (at [score.atomicreach.com](http://score.atomicreach.com)) and helps you write relevant content targeted to your online audience(s), maximizing your performance for true engagement

+This is not your grandma's SEO tool.
+We leave the meta tagging to the SEO dinosaurs.
+We help you produce and structure engaging content for real people, not search engine page rankings.

+The Atomic Reach plugin analyzes your content as you're writing it, highlighting critical areas to help you improve the performance of your article before you hit publish.

+**So how good is this plugin?** Glad you asked.
+People who use our content optimization engine generate a 75% increase in audience engagement!
+And here's a bonus: this plugin is free for bloggers!

 == Installation ==

 1. Upload `arpostanalyzer` folder to the `/wp-content/plugins/` directory